naorose/free-share-service/README.md

 ## Assumptions

 - Assume that any databases and tables referenced in the SQL scripts in the 'database' directory are pre-existing and non-empty.
+- In regards to the queueing mechanism, assume that an active event-triggering system _(e.g. AWS scheduled Lambda, Google Cloud Scheduler, Airflow, Cron Job, etc.)_ is in place, which automatically processes queued trades at the start of the market day or at an appropriate predetermined time.
+This ensures that all pending trades are executed timely and efficiently.
 - The `Broker.listTradableAssets` method excludes queued assets, acknowledging that these trades are pending and not immediately tradable.
-- Users can claim only one free share, and their eligibility is controlled via the `free_share_status` field in the user table.
-- The market can be open or closed, affecting trade execution timing.
 - Only whole shares are purchasable and holdable in accounts.
-- In regards to the queueing mechanism, assume that an active event-triggering system _(e.g. AWS scheduled Lambda, Google Cloud Scheduler, Airflow, Cron Job, etc.)_ is in place, which automatically processes queued trades at the start of the market day or at an appropriate predetermined time.
-This ensures that all pending trades are executed timely and efficiently.

 ## Installation